Resume reviews happen in as little as six seconds.

 Tangible professional accomplishments are the name of the game here.
 First and foremost, your resume won’t go anywhere if you give broad descriptions of roles and responsibilities at past jobs — even if those roles show eloquent and impressive snippets of work history with highly reputable companies, clients or accounts.
 Of course, those names help, but if you don’t show an impact, someone else surely will.

-Everything you write under your employment history section must be outcomes-based.
+Everything you write under your employment history section must be outcomes based.
 Don’t tell the recruiter what you did daily.
 Tell them a pain point you solved, the money you saved, costs you trimmed or processes you streamlined.
+The key here is to show quantitative impact, you have to use numbers to give content and credibility.

 You want outcomes, not tasks.
-You want quantitative statements, not qualitative ones.
-You want results, not day-to-day responsibilities.
+Quantitative statements, not qualitative ones.
+Show results, not day-to-day responsibilities.
 Quantitative results prove the depth and breadth of your professional capabilities and are a hiring team’s best glimpse into what you bring to the table.

 2. Top-Tier Education